Western Highway (Victoria): Future upgrades

 Duplication of Western Highway between Ballarat and Stawell was proposed to be completed between 2009 and 2014, to be funded by Auslink 2.
 At the end of 2016, some parts were still in early planning, including the bypasses at Beaufort and Ararat.

 The clearing of wide swathes of the ancient red gums by VicRoads near Beaufort resulted in expressions of community concern, including public meetings.
 In 2015, two women chained themselves to a red gum tree for 4½ hours near Buangor, 74 km west of Ballarat, to draw attention to the issue.
 Isabel Mackenzie, a long-term resident of the area, said she was concerned at the environmental impact of removing trees that are hundreds of years old.
 Helen Lewers said that VicRoads should reroute the highway between Buangor and Stawell to preserve the native roadside vegetation.

+Western Freeway upgrades between Melton and Caroline Springs

+In September 2026, the Victorian Labor Party has announced an upgrade of the Western Freeway between Melton and Caroline Springs at a cost of $550 million.
+The upgrades includes 30 km of new lanes in both directions including adding a third lane between Ferris Road and Hopkins Road and adding a fourth lane between Hopkins Road and Ballarat Road.
+Interchanges at Hopkins Road, Ferris Road and Leakes Road will also be upgraded as part of the project.

+A new half interchange for the Ballarat-bound exit ramp and Melbourne-bound entry ramp will be provided at Mount Cottrell Road as part of the project.
+Temporary traffic lights will be installed at the Leakes Road Interchange as part of the community feedback and will be fully operational by early 2027.